thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 7.8.
 Now that the Ship entity is listening for user input, we no longer need that instance of UserInputListener() that came built-in to the stub code.
 Two entities listening and reacting to the same input might get weird.
 Open PlaceLevel.ts again and, in the constructor, remove the line "new UserInputListener()" from the list of entities being passed to the super() call.

 7.9.
-After compiling the program and refreshing the web browser, use the arrow keys to cause the spaceship to acelerate up, down, left, and right.
+After compiling the program, refreshing the web browser, and starting the game, use the arrow keys to cause the spaceship to acelerate up, down, left, and right.
 You're a driver, you're a winner.

 <img src="Screenshot-7-Ship-Maneuvering.gif" />